WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 ---
-title: CMSC-131-Lab-0
+title: Creating a Developer Environment for NASM on Windows
-lead: Creating a developer environment for NASM on Windows with Visual Studio Code.
+lead: Welcome to the abyss.
 published: 2025-07-21
 tags: [cmsc-131, cmsc-131-lab, assembly]
 authors: